Launcher Configuration

 In order to run your Workbench Sessions in containers, you will need a Docker image that contains the necessary rsession binaries installed.
 Posit provides an official image for this purpose, which you can get from Docker Hub.

-For example, to get the RHEL6 image, you would run:
+For example, to get the Ubuntu 22 image, you would run:

-After pulling the desired image, you will need to create your own Dockerfile that extends from the r-session-complete image and adds whatever versions of R you want to be available to your users, as well as adding any R packages that they will need.
-For example, your Dockerfile should look similar to the following:
+After pulling the desired image, create your own Dockerfile that extends from the r-session-complete image and adds whatever versions of R you want to be available to your users, as well as adding any R packages that they require.
+We recommend that you follow our approved procedures for Installing R. For example, your Dockerfile could look similar to the following:

 # install R packages